Bug report #6117

 projection_acroym was required).

-#3 Updated by Thomas Weiss about 8 years ago
+#3 Updated by Thomas Weiss over 8 years ago

 Jürgen--thanks for your help!
 I have found EPSG:53015 in QGIS-dev master as you mentioned, but I still encounter the same problem I originally posted about when trying to customize the projection (I need to able to set the central meridian to different longitude coordinates in order to approximate those of historical maps).
 If this requires a custom build with the changeset you linked to, I'm afraid that's a bit beyond my abilities at the moment.